20k/crapmud_documentation/README.md

 The "client_command auth client <128bytekey>" command should be sent to auth the client after a new connection is made to the server, or on reconnect

+In the event that your http lib dislikes binary, you can use register client_hex and auth client_hex to process hex instead.
+The format is little endian

 ### Server -> client

 Responses from the server to "client_command "s are of the form "command \<RESPONSE\>"